 - a.
 Life Membership.
 Any person who has given long and good service to polo may be invited to become a life member by the Stewards and shall be listed in the Year Book. - b.
 Pony Club.
-For those playing Pony Club polo only above Handley Cross. - c.
-Day Membership (limited to 4 days in any one season).
-For: - Individuals who are no longer playing to take part in a one-off tournament or match such as a Charity or Invitational game or as part of an Old School or Hunt team. - Individual Players on a short visit from overseas to play chukkas, a match/charity game or invitational tournament.
+For those playing Pony Club polo only above Handley Cross.

+- Individuals who are no longer playing to take part in a one-off tournament or match such as a Charity or Invitational game or as part of an Old School or Hunt team. - Individual Players on a short visit from overseas to play chukkas, a match/charity game or invitational tournament.